bootphon/fastabx/docs/install.rst

 Footnotes
 ---------

-.. [#glibc] The glibc constraint is due to the runners available in GitHub CI.
+.. [#glibc] The glibc constraint is due to the runners available in GitHub CI that are used to build torchdtw.
    If you build from source, you can use the lowest version of glibc supported by PyTorch.